HENI 2022, Year in Review

 December

-In December we also launched a collection of new The Currency wearable merchandise, exclusively available for purchase by holders of The Currency NFTs.
+In December HENI also launched a collection of new The Currency wearable merchandise, exclusively available for purchase by holders of The Currency NFTs.
 Including new t-shirts and sweaters, these collectible items made the perfect holiday gifts for fans of The Currency.

 James Hall: The Artist's studio HAT